 Make a Budget

 Once you figured out how much money you make and spend on expenses, it is time to make a budget.
 Like I already mentioned, make sure you involve your spouse in the budget planning.
-The average Christmas budget is about $800.
-While this is the average Christmas budget, make sure you make a budget that fits your needs.
-If you can only afford to spend $400 on Christmas shopping, that is completely fine.
+Make sure you make a budget that fits your needs.
+If you can only afford to spend certain amount on Christmas shopping, that is completely fine.
 Only spend as much money as you can afford.

 Start Making a List Of People You'll Buy Gifts For